allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

                     }, 0, TimeUnit.SECONDS)
                 }
         }
-    ...
 }
 ```
-In the `findOrAdd` method, we look for circuit breakers in the registry.
+In the `findOrAdd` method, we look for Circuit Breakers in the registry.
 If it is not present, we create a new one with the given configuration.

 Function `addStateTransitionsHandling` applies logic to handle state transitions (e.g. from **CLOSED** to **OPEN**, from **HALF_OPEN** to **CLOSED**).
 In our example, we save the new state to a repository so the services responsible for providing methods can filter out those that are turned off.